 Most of you will not believe what he said… “They are not real holidays.
 They’re just commercial ‘holidays’ developed to have men spend more money on flowers and candy.”

 We get that connection and intimacy by spending time with Him – prayer, meditation, studying Him, and reading His guidance Book.
 Our goal should be to think the way He thinks, know what pleases Him, and desire the same things that He does.

 Imagine your college friend’s dad being good friends with the President of the United States.
-You’ve heard him/her tell multiple stories of the President and feel like you know him.
-But if you were invited to dinner with your friend’s father and the President, you would be a total stranger, and possibly not be able to get within twenty feet of the President.
-You know about him but you don’t know him personally.
+You’ve heard him tell multiple stories and feel like you know the President.
+But if you were invited to dinner with your friend’s father and the President, you would be a total stranger.
+You may not be able to get within twenty feet of the President.

-If we are intimate with God/Jesus personally; and don’t just know about Him; we should understand what He expects of us.
+If we are intimate with God/Jesus personally and don’t just know about Him; we should understand what He expects of us.

 Do you know God intimately or do you just know about Him?

 “Call to me and I will answer you, and will tell you great and hidden things that you have not known”……………………………………………… Jeremiah 33:3 (ESV)